47-Eagle/docs/docs/users/getting-started.md

 - **Vault Shares**: When you deposit, you receive shares representing your portion of the vault
 - **Cross-Chain**: You can deposit on one network and withdraw on another
-- **Yield Generation**: Your funds earn yield through automated Uniswap V3 strategies
+- **Enhanced Yield Generation**: Your funds earn superior returns through **Charm Finance Alpha Vaults** - professional Uniswap V3 management in strategically selected fee tiers
 - **No Lock-Up**: You can withdraw your funds anytime

 ## Quick Start Steps